 - Work together to make your garden wildlife-friendly, then observe the visitors!

-- Make simple DIY bird feeders or an easy bee bath
+- Make simple DIY frozen bird feeders, icy frozen bird feeder ornaments, or an easy bee bath.

 KIDS SPRING GARDEN PLAY

 Play is a wonderful way for kids to explore gardening activities – especially at times when they can’t get outside or are waiting for things to grow.
 Here are a few different kinds of garden-themed play activities – from small worlds to scavenger hunts – that will help your kids pass the time while they wait for their real gardens to grow!